satuhark/practice-assignment/PreliminarySchedule.md

 - Choose methods

 ### Sessions 2-3 (Frontend - React Setup):
+**Session 2:**
-**Session 2: Set up development environment for React.**
+- Set up development environment for React.
-- Install necessary dependencies and libraries.
 - Configure project structure and file organization.
 - Set up version control using Git and establish a repository.
 - Create initial React components for layout and routing.

+**Session 3:**
-**Session 3: Implement basic styling and layout using CSS or a CSS framework.**
+- Implement basic styling and layout using CSS or a CSS framework.
 - Design user interface components for task management features.

 ### Sessions 4-6 (Frontend - Adding New Tasks):